 See full development, press coverage and forum feedback at my automotive website Groosh’s Garage

 When you live in cold climates, it’s typical to use salt to melt snow and ice on roads.
 The inevitability of rusted cars came to follow.
-Putting aside any collusion by the Big 3 to use Detroit salt mines to further the decay of American iron to push new car sales, it feels every car owner and particularly enthusiasts pay the price.
+Putting aside any collusion by the Big 3 and Detroit salt mines to further the decay of American iron in exchange for new car sales, it feels every car owner and particularly enthusiasts pay the price.
 It hurts to even think about driving during the winter.

 But what about the environment?

-This 911 will be a rolling sculpture and indictment of an estimated 20 million metric tons of Sodium Chloride (NaCl), salt, spread on US roads each year.* Ever wonder where it ends up?
-Ever see beautiful lakes road avoid using salt and wonder why?
-What is happening to chloride that washes into our ground, streams and lakes?
-What about the waste of rusted out cars when mechanically they still have life adding to the drain of more natural resources metal, glass, plastics and rubber for new car production.
+This 911 will be a rolling sculpture and indictment of an estimated 20 million metric tons of Sodium Chloride (NaCl), salt, spread on US roads each year.* It all goes somewhere.
+Ever see beautiful lakes roads avoid using salt and think hmm?
+That chloride washes into our ground, streams and lakes.
+It rots out cars that mechanically still have life draining more resources of metal, glass, plastics and rubber for new car production.